Preface

 - n: Number of observations (rows in X)

-For the three curve fittings, the actual matrix can be described as following:
+For the all three curve fittings, the actual matrix can be described as following:

 Solution